willkraus9/willkraus9.github.io/portfolio.md

 This data collection setup can be used to create a state-space model essential for complex control algorithms via system identification.
 This system identification technique uses experimental data from the structure that was subjected to a range of frequencies from the reaction wheel; this data is run through the N4SID algorithm to provide a better estimation than a dynamics-based approach of the system because the experiments account for model mismatches and hardware inaccuracies.

 ![FlexSat Experiment](/assets//flexsat_sysid2.gif){: .mx-auto.d-block :}
-<span style="font-size: 0.8em;">Flexible satellite hardware testbed undergoing system identification experimentation.
+<small>Flexible satellite hardware testbed undergoing system identification experimentation.
 A signal is sent to the motor that actuates the structure over a range of frequencies that cover the expected frequency of the controller and vibration frequencies of the structure.

 Preliminary results of the hardware setup show promising results that could be of assistance to future research.
 To compare future results, a PID controller was developed that stabilizes the system over a period of about 15 seconds from a deflection of 10 centimeters.
 An improvement to PID control would be LQR, which would use the system identification results to control a more accurate model to suppress vibrations.
 These experiments are ongoing, but datasets have been collected that, when manipulated with the N4SID algorithm, output a state-space model that can be compared to the dynamics-based model in both performance on the LQR controller and for testing stability and controllability.